riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 - Staff compensation, and various ways (such as hiring strategy) in which GiveWell has matured as an organization

+I've tried my best to mark these parts in the "Rough transcript" section below using subsections.

 # Introduction

 I've been interested in GiveWell board meetings for a few months, mostly because